 - A visually impaired person may choose to use a wearable camera to assist them with navigation or reading for example this device which looks very like Glass of Lifelogger but which doesn’t require a connection to the internet and is not a recording or datamining device.

 - Someone with Autism may choose to use a digital assistant that provides real-time assistance with reading faces during conversations.

 - Someone with memory problems may choose to use a device which assists their memory.

-We ask that if you do ban Google Glass and similar devices from your property that you also respect the rights of such people and do not prevent them from using assistive devices if the data remains within the control of the individual.
+We ask that if you do ban Google Glass and similar devices from your property that you also respect the rights of such people and do not prevent them from using assistive devices where data/device remains within the control of the individual.

-The issue as we have pointed out elsewhere is not the device itself but rather ownership and control.
+The issue as we have pointed out elsewhere is not the device itself but rather ownership, control and mutual respect.
 We need to ensure that people can fully control their own body including any technological parts and be assured that they are not acting against their wishes or interests.
-We therefore urge the designers of devices to ensure that the needs of all people are taken into account and that the device itself and all data gathered by these devices are within the control of the individual.
+We therefore urge the designers of devices to ensure that the needs of all people are taken into account and that the device itself and all data gathered by these devices are within the control of the individual and that unencrypted data is not stored or processed in the cloud.
 We would also press for a legal right to control your extended body including rights over all and any data gathered.